stayradiated/base/README.md

 ## Events

-You can use event methods on Models, Collections and Controllers.
+You can use event methods on Models, Collections and Views.

     var event = new Event();